What is a Dynamic URL?

 Complex and confusing dynamic URLs can lead to a poor user experience, making it difficult for users to navigate and understand website content.

-Because dynamic URLs can be confusing and difficult to understand, they may have lower click-through rates (CTRs) than static URLs.
+Because dynamic URLs can be confusing, they may have lower click-through rates (CTRs) than static URLs.
 This can result in lower traffic and fewer conversions for the website.

 Backlink issues with dynamic URLs